Hearing Support Department for Deaf Learners

 Since every deaf or hard of hearing student presents a unique profile of language, personal and learning needs, the guiding principle for delivering inclusive learning is one of ‘meeting individual needs.’
 The communication policy of Total Communication naturally follows on from this.

-As part of the School’s planned pastoral support, all members of the HSD are included in Besant College so providing a high degree of personal care and involvement in Tutor Group activities.
+As part of the School’s planned pastoral support, all members of the RBDL are included in Besant College so providing a high degree of personal care and involvement in Tutor Group activities.

 The college works in close collaboration with the HSD to ensure that pastoral care is focused towards full inclusion.

 Besant College is very proud to be the college which welcomes all of our hearing impaired students.